lukas-krecan/json-literal/README.md

       "arr2" : [ "a", "b", "c" ]
     }

-Please note that you can use only valid java identifier for key value.
-So you can not use `null`, `for` or any other keyword.
-But if you prepend the name by $, the library will automatically strip it and use the rest of the string.
+Please note that you can use only valid Java identifier for key value.
+So you can not use `null`, `for` or any other keyword, not to mention funny characters.
+Fot the time being, you can prepend the name by $, the library will automatically strip it and use the rest of the string.
 We will need more sophisticated mechanism in the future.

+Please let me know what you think about the library.